elpeix/kaa/README.md

 #### kaa.json

-New system to define basic configuration
+New system to define configuration:

 ```json
 {